Updated GU Medicine Curriculum

 BASHH Doctors in Training Workshops

 The BASHH Doctors in Training workshop takes place annually one day prior to the BASHH Spring Conference.
 It is compulsory to attend one workshop within training.
 The workshops are also open to SAS doctors.
-The next workshop will be held in Belfast on Saturday, 17th June.
+The next workshop will be held in Birmingham on Saturday 29th June 2019.

 Below are links to two of the talks from the Oxford BASHH Doctors in Training workshop which are highly relevant to training: